IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 Shibboleth is an implementation of the `Security Assertion Markup Language (SAML) <https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language>`_ protocol which is similar in spirit to systems used by many webapps that allow you to log in via Google, Facebook, or Twitter.

+Shibboleth can be compared and contrasted with OAuth2, which you can read about in the :doc:`oauth2` section.

 Installation
 ------------